timlentse/Add_Salt-Pepper_Noise/README.md

 step3:

-after step2 we have an noise-image,so we can remove the salt-pepper using media filter the effect:
+after step2 we will generate an noise-image, next we can remove the salt-pepper noise using media filter the effect:

 ![alt tag] (https://raw.githubusercontent.com/timlentse/Add-Salt_Pepper_noise/master/the%20effect%20of%20media%20filter.png)

-now the code is in main.cpp,i also add the add-guassian-noise section,and you can try different pa,pb of salt-pepper noise and differnet sigma,mean of guassian-noise.
+Note that the code is in main.cpp, I also add the `add-guassian-noise` section,again you can try different pa,pb of salt-pepper noise and different sigma,mean of guassian-noise.